containers/buildah/docs/buildah-inspect.1.md

 package](https://golang.org/pkg/text/template/) in the Go standard library, and of internals of Buildah's implementation.

+**--tls-details** *path*

+Path to a `containers-tls-details.yaml(5)` file, affecting TLS behavior throughout the program.

+If not set, defaults to a reasonable default that may change over time (depending on system’s global policy, version of the program, version of the Go language, and the like).

+Users should generally not use this option unless they have a process to ensure that the configuration will be kept up to date.

 **--type**, **-t** **container** | **image** | **manifest**

 Specify whether *object* is a container, image or a manifest list.